Anna Haining Bates: Early life

 Swan excelled at literature and music and was considered to be very intelligent.
 She also excelled at her studies of acting, piano and voice.
-She played Lady Macbeth in one play.
+On one occasion she played Lady Macbeth.

 Circus career

 When she was 17, Swan started working with American showman P. T. Barnum.
-She lived in Barnum's American Museum in New York City, and on 13 July 1865, she nearly burned to death when the museum was destroyed by fire.
-The stairs were in flames and she was too large to escape through a window.
-At the time she weighed 384 lb, but she usually weighed 350 lb.
+She lived in Barnum's American Museum in New York City, and on July 13, 1865, she nearly burned to death when the museum was destroyed by fire.
+At the time she weighed 384 lb.
 (159 kg).
-Her highest recorded weight was 392 lb.
-She got help and escaped safely.
+Her highest recorded weight was 418 lb or just under 30 stone.

-Swan later toured the western United States, followed by Europe where she appeared before Queen Victoria.
-When visiting a circus in Halifax with which Martin Van Buren Bates — another enormously tall person known as the "Kentucky Giant" — was travelling, Swan was spotted by the promoter and hired on the spot.
-The giant couple became a touring sensation and eventually fell in love; they married on June 17, 1871 in St Martin-in-the-Fields in London.
-Queen Victoria gave Anna a satin gown and diamond ring, and gave Martin an engraved watch.
+Swan later toured the western United States, followed by Europe where she appeared before Queen Victoria of the United Kingdom.
+When visiting a circus in Halifax with which Martin Van Buren Bates—another enormously tall person known as the "Kentucky Giant"—was travelling, Swan was spotted by the promoter and hired on the spot.

+The giant couple became a touring sensation and eventually fell in love; they married on June 17, 1871, in St Martin-in-the-Fields in London.
+Queen Victoria gave Anna a satin gown and diamond ring, and gave Martin an engraved watch as gifts on for their wedding.

+Children

+Bates conceived two children with Martin.
+The first was a girl born on May 19, 1872; she weighed 18 lbs and died at birth.
+While touring in the summer of 1878, Anna was pregnant for the second time.
+The boy was born on January 18, 1879, and survived only 11 hours.
+Named just "Babe" he was said by his father to have had the appearance of a perfect 6-month-old.
+He was the largest newborn ever recorded, at 22 lb and 28 inches tall (c.
+72 cm); each of his feet was 6 in long.
+He was posthumously awarded a Guinness World Record as the heaviest new-born baby and the longest.

 Later life

-The Bateses retired to Seville, Ohio, where they built a mansion with high ceilings and doorframes.
+The Bateses retired to Seville, Ohio, where they built a mansion with high ceilings and door frames.
 The main part of the house had 14 ft ceilings, while the doors were extra wide and were 8 ft tall.
 The back part of the house was built an average size for servants and guests.